Capturing our outer world differently to view our inner world more clearly.

 As an abstract photo artist, I look for beauty and meaning in what might go unnoticed.
-My images are typically close-up, isolated photography, allowing for the discovery of symbolism.
+My photo art prints are typically close-up, isolated photography, allowing for the discovery of symbolism.
 For instance, on the promenade by the ocean at Pacific Beach, I saw a performing artist creating huge soap bubbles.
 I chased their moving shapes with my camera and captured just a cross-section of three of them drifting before popping in a splatter.

-The same feelings I had when I took the pictures, grew exponentially.
+As I wrote, the same feelings I had when I took the pictures grew stronger.
 I entered the state of flow, and so many times felt like there was some invisible force guiding me.
 That force, I realized, cultivated a sense of wonder within me that had been absent for a long time.
 As I continued, I felt vibrant and more on track with my purpose in life.

 I recognized that I was a part of a great force at work and felt more grounded.
 By appreciating the ordinary things, my gratitude increased, my stress decreased, and I felt purpose in life.
 If you’d like to learn more about how I improved my sense of awe, take a look at About the Artist.

-Many of the abstract photo images and stories behind them live in the “Shop” section of this site.
+More of the abstract photo art prints and stories behind them live in the “Shop” section of this site.
 I also invite you to view more of my sense of wonder pictures from my latest project below.

-This collection represents my creative time during the COVID-19 pandemic, trying to balance the confusion of messages from the media with my need to find some peace and calm amid the storm.
+The “Let’s Stay Home” collection represents my creative time during the COVID-19 pandemic, trying to balance the confusion of messages from the media with my need to find some peace and calm amid the storm.
 As you look through my original abstract art, I also give you some insights from when I took them, or how I interpreted them afterward.
 Now that I can reflect on this series, I realize how focusing on the art of creating helped me to be mindful.

 “Let’s Stay Home” Collection